The market stability reserve

 The Market Stability Reserve (MSR) is a rule-based mechanism that enables the delivery of allowances to respond to changes in demand, thus maintaining the balance of the EU ETS.

-The market stability reserve aims to provide a long-term solution to the current imbalance in the market as a result of a growing surplus of allowances that have accumulated since 2009.
-The mechanism should also be able to cope with any future imbalances.
+The market stability reserve aims to provide a long-term solution to the current imbalance in the market because of a growing surplus of allowances that have accumulated since 2009.
+The mechanism should also be able to manage any future imbalances.

 - Allowances corresponding to 12% of the number of allowances on the market are withheld from auctions and thereby the market.
 They are added to the reserve when the surplus in the market exceeds 833 million allowances.